zaemon1251-hesty/website_hugo/content/project/nnsvs/index.md

 ## Abstract

-This paper describes the design of NNSVS, open-source software for neural network-based singing voice synthesis research.
-NNSVS is inspired by Sinsy, one of the open-source pioneers in singing voice synthesis research, and provides many new features such as multi-stream autoregressive models, autoregressive fundamental frequency models, and neural vocoders.
-Furthermore, NNSVS provides extensive documentation and scripts to build complete singing voice synthesis systems.
+This paper describes the design of NNSVS, an open-source software for neural network-based singing voice synthesis research.
+NNSVS is inspired by Sinsy, an open-source pioneer in singing voice synthesis research, and provides many additional features such as multi-stream models, autoregressive fundamental frequency models, and neural vocoders.
+Furthermore, NNSVS provides extensive documentation and numerous scripts to build complete singing voice synthesis systems.
 Experimental results demonstrate that our best system significantly outperforms our reproduction of Sinsy and other baseline systems.
 The toolkit is available at https://github.com/nnsvs/nnsvs.

 ## Systems